 In my first year, I was part of the Surrey UNICEF society which provided me with the opportunity to volunteer at some events and help raise money for children in need.
 I have also recently joined the University’s TEDx Society and we’ve just had our big event of the year, which was a huge success.
 The University offers a variety of different societies which everyone can take part in.

-I lived in University Court on campus in my first year.
-Living in University accommodation can sometimes be overwhelming when you have to live with people you haven’t met before, but it is honestly one of the best student experiences you can have.
+I lived in halls of residence on campus in my first year.
+It can sometimes be overwhelming when you have to live with people you haven’t met before, but it is honestly one of the best student experiences you can have.
 You get to know people you never thought you would meet and you can make a lot of friends!